What happens before the loop? → From problem to finished plan in 4 steps

 Team load, many issues, budget irrelevant More output per hour wanted, token cost secondary.

-If you want the clean version today: Sand Castle by Matt Pocock is the industrial variant of this.
-Heavier setup, more token cost, but ready and battle-tested.
-For me right now not the right ratio — as long as I build alone, my own swarm gets close to the same effect without the overhead.
+If you want it as a finished product: Sand Castle by Matt Pocock (v0.7.0, May 2026, ~5.7k stars) is the tested industry variant — provider-agnostic (Docker/Podman/Vercel), multi-agent, merger pipeline built in.
+Heavier setup, more token cost, but nothing to maintain yourself.
+For me right now not the right ratio — as long as I build alone, Wave Auto gets close to the same effect without the overhead.
 Worth keeping an eye on for the day when issue volume or review load justify it.

 Punchline